lamfo-unb/lamfo-unb.github.io/_posts/2017-07-22-intro-stock-analysis-1.md

 The first argument `PBR` is the symbol in Yahoo Finance of the stock that we're going to analyze.
 If you want to look for other stock or asset, you can search its symbol [here](https://finance.yahoo.com/lookup/).

-The argument `src= "yahoo` indicates the source of the data.
+The argument `src= "yahoo"` indicates the source of the data.
 We can also use other sources like [Google Finance](https://www.google.com/finance), [FRED](http://research.stlouisfed.org/fred2/), [Oanda](http://www.oanda.com/), local databases, CSVs and many others.

 The third and fourth arguments indicate the time period in which the data is going to be extracted, with data in the format "yyyy-mm-dd".